History

 1969

-- Poco, late from a Denver gig, arrive to find unknown comic Steve Martin doing their songs on banjo to a rapturous crowd.
+- Poco, late from a Denver gig, arrives to find unknown comic Steve Martin doing their songs on banjo to a rapturous crowd.

 - Neil Young plays his debut solo show in LA.